 The FDEP is Florida's primary public environmental agency.
 Its Division of Air Resource Management, "encourages healthy communities and a prosperous economy by fairly and responsibly regulating Florida's air resource" by working statewide and with local agencies, including representatives in Broward County.
 Their webpage has useful information on how air quality is monitored in our area, current and historical data, as well as overviews about ozone, particulates in our air and more.
 Take a look at their list of things you can do to keep the air clean to keep the air clean.

 The county's Air Quality Program has local responsibility for: promoting greenhouse gas reduction strategies, controlling air emissions, monitoring air quality, and providing environmental education.
-Their Environmental Education page offers a variety of resources for reducing your carbon footprint to improve air quality and help mitigate effects on climate.
+Their page offers a variety of resources for reducing your carbon footprint to improve air quality and help mitigate effects on climate.